 Spread the dessert table with a white cloth bedecked with owls, cats, and bats cut from black and silver paper.

-These easy Halloween party ideas and menu suggestions will help you remain within your food budget.
+These proven party food ideas will help you stay within your food budget.

-You'll find a good selection of Halloween party treats recipes on this site for making great desserts and treats for your Halloween get-together.
+You'll find a good selection of Halloween party treats recipes on this site for making traditional desserts and treats for your Halloween get-together.

-After refreshments, we should not neglect to try some of the time-honored and always thrilling Halloween stunts such as apple bobbing.
+After refreshments, we shouldn't neglect trying some of the time-honored and always thrilling Halloween stunts such as apple bobbing.
 It's a traditional Halloween game that never grows stale.

 Familiar board games like checkers, backgammon, and snakes-and-ladders are engaging and fun for all ages.
 The vintage board games are always popular and provide novelty to the party.

-Of all the easy Halloween party ideas, hosting an outdoor party is one that's hugely popular.
-Children of all ages will enjoy a spooky party outdoors in the shadowy dusk, weather permitting.
+Hosting a traditional outdoor Halloween party is one idea that's hugely popular.
+Children of all ages will enjoy a SPOOKY party in the shadowy dusk, weather permitting.

-By the flickering light of a jack-o'-lantern everyone bobs for apples in a tub of fresh water or tries to bite an apple suspended by a string from a tree branch.
+By the flickering candlelight of a jack-o'-lantern everyone bobs for apples in a tub of fresh water or tries to bite an apple suspended by a string from a tree branch.

-Finally, a white sheet in a dusky corner of the yard is lifted to reveal a table with a large basketful of tasty sandwiches, a jug of hot cocoa and one of fruit punch, a Halloween cake with lucky coins baked in it, or a crock of homemade doughnuts and molasses cookies, apples, nuts, and chewy molasses Halloween candy.
+Finally, a white sheet in a dusky corner of the yard is lifted to reveal a long table with a large basketful of tasty sandwiches, a jug of hot cocoa and one of fruit punch, and generous slices of Halloween cake with chocolate coins hid beneath them.

-Thus, high spirits are not confined in the house and the very essence of an old fashioned Halloween seems distilled for the children who are fortunate enough to have such a party planned for them.
-It will be a night to remember.
+The high spirits are not confined in the house, and the very essence of an old fashioned Halloween is distilled for the children who are fortunate enough to have a party planned for them.
+It will be a family night to remember!

-Use Grandma's classic Halloween candy recipes for making Halloween taffy, chewy caramels, and popcorn balls.
-You'll also want to see her large collection of homemade candy recipes for making chocolate fudge, peanut brittle, old time seafoam candy, opera creams, and more.
+Use Grandma's Halloween candy recipes to make homemade pull taffy, chewy caramels, and popcorn balls.
+You'll also want to browse the large collection of old fashioned candy recipes for making chocolate fudge, peanut brittle, old time Seafoam candy, popcorn balls, and lots more.

-Imagine the thrill kids of all ages will have when they open their take-home trick-or-treat bag and discover your homemade candy treats!
+Imagine the thrill everyone will have when they open the take-home trick-or-treat bag and discover your homemade candy treats!

-Freely use some or all these easy Halloween party ideas to plan a unique, old fashioned Halloween theme party that will be a family night to remember.
+Freely use these old fashioned Halloween party ideas to plan a traditional Halloween party that will become your night to